 For detailed information, visit our documentation about designing custom currency switchers.

 When you run a global e-commerce site, you might need to enable different payment options for different countries.
-You can do this using the WooCommerce Gateways Country Limiter plugin, which is included in the Multilingual CMS package.
+You can do this using the WooCommerce Gateways Country Limiter plugin, which is included with the Multilingual CMS account type.

 Our WPML All Import plugin is a handy tool for importing products from a CSV file.